meltyourface/blank/posts/Druids-Prayer/The-Significance-Symbolism-and-Use-of-the-Druids-Prayer/index.md

 The Druid's Prayer is laden with symbolic language which encapsulates the essence of Druidic beliefs.

-A central theme revolves around the invocation of divine wisdom: "Grant, O God, thy protection, and in protection, strength; and in strength, understanding."
+**A central theme revolves around the invocation of divine wisdom**: "Grant, O God, thy protection, and in protection, strength; and in strength, understanding."
 This passage underscores the intertwined progression from divine protection, to human strength, and ultimately, to wisdom – a trinity of concepts considered invaluable to the Druidic path.

 Another key symbolism within the prayer is the interdependence between humanity and the natural world: